xplusplusai/fo-semantic-mcp/README.md

 🚀 **The ultimate Model Context Protocol server for Microsoft Dynamics 365 Finance & Operations development**

+**Supercharge your AI coding assistant** with deep F&O knowledge!
+This MCP server enables AI agents in Cursor IDE, VS Code, and Claude Desktop to automatically query 50,000+ F&O artifacts, analyze local source code, and find relevant examples for your current development task.

+🤖 **How it works:** When you're building F&O extensions, your AI assistant can now automatically:
+- Find similar implementations and patterns in existing F&O code
+- Read actual XML source files from your local F&O installation
+- Understand F&O architecture and suggest best practices
+- Accelerate extension development with relevant examples

 Transform your F&O development workflow with AI-powered semantic search over 50,000+ artifacts.
 Find examples, understand patterns, and accelerate development with intelligent code discovery.

 ## 📋 What You Get